medic/cht-docs/content/en/apps/tutorials/contact-and-users-1.md

 {{< figure src="new-chw-area/created-chw-area.png" link="new-chw-area/created-chw-area.png" class="right col-6 col-lg-8" >}}

 Once you submit, a new CHW Area will be created.
-You should see on the right hand, the CHW Area name, the primary contact of the CHW Area, and the Health Facility that the CHW Area belongs to.
+On the right hand you should see the CHW Area name, the primary contact of the CHW Area, and the Health Facility that the CHW Area belongs to.

 <br clear="all">